luisdamiano/snedecor-latex/README.md

 ## How to use

-Place the class files `snedecorarticle.cls` and `snedecorbeamer.cls` in your project, then set `snedecorarticle` or `snedecorbeamer` in your documentclass call
+Place all the class and style files in the corresponding place, then set `snedecorarticle` or `snedecorbeamer` in your documentclass call.

 ```
 \documentclass{snedecorarticle}
 ```

+**Make available for a specific project only**
+Place the class files in your project folder.

+**Make available globally**
+Place the class files in `~/texmf/tex/latex` and run `texhash ~/texmf/` to update the database.